-Alcohol Abuse in Cape Coral
+Alcohol Abuse In Cape Coral

-Cape Coral’s Heroin Epidemic
+Cape Coral’s Opioid Epidemic

 Furthermore, new trends in mixing drugs has led to a rash of overdoses with shocking side effects.
-In Cape Coral, some have started to mix heroin with the nerve pain medication, gabapentin (also known as Neurontin®).
+In Cape Coral, some have started to mix Heroin with the nerve pain medication, Gabapentin (also known as Neurontin®).

 You hear about people, like literally their skin is peeling right off of their body.
 It’s almost like they’re burning from the inside out.
 Your breathing mechanisms can stop.
 Your ability to function and your thought process is completely altered by these medications.

-Sufferers of an opioid use disorder may try to mix opioids with other drugs (or alcohol) to increase their high.
-But, as is the case with heroin and gabapentin, poly-drug use greatly increases an individual’s risk of overdose and permanent bodily damage.
+Sufferers of an Opioid use disorder may try to mix Opioids with other drugs (or alcohol) to increase their high.
+But, as is the case with Heroin and Gabapentin, polydrug use greatly increases an individual’s risk of overdose and permanent bodily damage.

-Substance Abuse Statistics for Cape Coral
+Substance Abuse Statistics For Cape Coral

 In Lee County, between 2013 and 2015, 19.9% of accidental deaths were caused by poisoning (i.e. accidental drug overdose).